The Financial Technology Law Review: Switzerland

 - the categories of data recipients (if disclosure were planned).

-The Swiss Data Protection Act is under review and it is expected that a revised Act aligned to the EU General Data Protection Regulation will become effective by 2021; however, there may be delays.
+The Swiss Data Protection Act is under review; a new Data Protection Act (more aligned but not identical to the EU General Data Protection Regulation) was approved by parliament on 25 September 2020 and will most likely become effective in 2022.

 Year in review

-The past 18 months were another intense phase for Swiss fintech regulations.
+Once again, the past 18 months were an intense phase for Swiss fintech regulations.

-While the ICO boom of 2017 is history and the 2018 infrastructure projects (crypto-brokers, trading places, wallet and storage providers) started to mature, 2019 was expected to be the year of the security tokens offerings.
-This has not (yet) happened, but numerous other business project were initiated and received funding.
-Probably the best known of these projects is Facebook's Libra project.
-Facebook intended to issue a stablecoin based on a basket of currencies through an association based in Geneva, Switzerland.
-In a preliminary assessment, FINMA stated that it considered Libra to be a system-relevant payment system requiring a full licence.
-The project has not progressed further yet.
+The ICO boom of 2017 is history, the 2018 infrastructure projects (crypto-brokers, trading places, wallet and storage providers) matured, and 2019 was expected to be the year of the security tokens offerings.
+However, this was delayed and has not (yet) happened.
+The Libra project of Facebook, which intended to issue a stablecoin based on a basket of currencies through an association based in Geneva, Switzerland, was subject to criticism from abroad and Facebook changed it into the less ambitious Diem project which is under review of FINMA.

-However, in the summer of 2019, the first two banking licences were issued to crypto banks in Switzerland (SEBA and Sygnum).
-Additional applications for further licences are pending.
-It is expected that this will give a boost to the industry that in 2018 complained about lack of access to the traditional financial markets.
+After the first two banking licences were issued to crypto banks in Switzerland (SEBA and Sygnum) in August 2019, both banks started to build up their business, offering various crypto-based products.
+Additional applications for further licences (e.g., Bitcoin Suisse) are pending.
+It is expected that this will give a boost to the industry that in 2018 and 2019 complained about lack of access to the traditional financial markets.
 Another development is that the major Swiss exchange SIX set up a consortium to establish a crypto-based exchange in Switzerland.

-The proposal focuses on security tokens which are to be regulated as intermediated securities under security law, debt enforcement law and international private law.
-The proposal privileges such tokens in case of bankruptcy of the wallet holder, thereby limiting the risks of the investors.
-The proposal clarifies the legal nature of security tokens under Swiss law, including permitted forms for transferring them, and the use of tokens as collateral.
+The DLT Act focuses on security tokens that are to be regulated as intermediated securities under security law, debt enforcement law and international private law.
+The act privileges such tokens in case of bankruptcy of the wallet holder, thereby limiting the risks of the investors.
+The act clarifies the legal nature of security tokens under Swiss law, including permitted forms for transferring them, and the use of tokens as collateral.

-In the revised FINMA-AML Ordinance (changes to which were initiated in June 2018), additional duties of review were introduced for issuers of means of payment (such as payment tokens); the revised ordinance became effective on 1 January 2020.
+In the revised Finma-AML-Ordinance (changes initiated in June 2018), additional duties of review were introduced for issuers of means of payment (such as payment tokens); the revised ordinance became effective on 1 January 2020.
 In its supervisory notification 02/2019 of 26 August 2019, FINMA held that token transfers require identification of the recipient and its beneficial owner, without a minimum threshold applying.
 Switzerland has, therefore, one of the strictest AML regimes regarding token transfers.

 Outlook and conclusions

-While regulatory changes may take more time than expected, there continue to be numerous private and public initiatives that focus on establishing a fintech ecosystem in Switzerland.
-Among others, the Swiss FinTech Innovation Lab at Zurich University brings together researchers from banking and finance, business informatics, management, social sciences, etc. The university is in the process of establishing 18 new chairs for digitalisation topics.
+In addition, there continue to be numerous private and public initiatives that focus on establishing a fintech ecosystem in Switzerland.
+Among others, various private associations such as the Capital Markets and Technology Association or the Swiss Blockchain Federation publish papers on a regular basis, to establish a market standard.
+There are also various initiatives on the academic level, such as the Swiss FinTech Innovation Lab at Zurich University which brings together researchers from banking and finance, business informatics, management, social sciences, etc. And finally, there continue to be numerous initiatives both by start-ups and by established market participants to explore the new opportunities of fintech.

-The focus in 2020 will continue to be on asset tokens: the first projects to tokenise shares and bonds are operative.
-In addition, there are various insurtech projects, projects to facilitate client onboarding and compliance improvements (regtech) and, in particular, numerous projects to use artificial intelligence in the financial sector.
-Hence, the environment will remain very dynamic and it can also count on continued support by the industry, various associations and the Swiss and cantonal governments.
+A focus in 2021 may be the tokenisation of shares and other assets as well as stable coins.
+Furthermore, there are various insurtech projects, projects to facilitate client onboarding and compliance improvements (regtech) and in particular numerous projects to use artificial intelligence in the financial sector.
+We also expect that the new DLT trading system will be of interest.
+Hence, the environment will remain very dynamic and it will continue to be able to rely on support by the industry, various associations and the Swiss and Cantonal governments.

 1 Thomas A Frick is a partner at Niederer Kraft Frey.

-5 Article 5 Paragraph 3 Lit. c Banking Ordinance.
+7 Article 5, Paragraph 3 Lit. c, Banking Ordinance.